johan-gorter/autopilot/README.md

 export { router as issueRouter };
 ````

-We merged this contents with the `src/routes/issue.ts` file and cleared `creatorId` for now.
+We merged this contents with the `src/routes/issue.ts` file and removed the `creatorId` line for now.
-But there is something funny here,
+Note that there is something funny here,
 Copilot chat decided that we should put the next id generation into a separate utility file.
-This is actually not a bad idea, so let's do this.
+This is actually not a bad idea, so let's go ahead and do this.
 We reuse the chat window to ask for the implementation using the prompt:

 ````markdown